slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - What is important to accomplish?
 - Where was I uncomfortable the day before?

 The speed that you offload your stuff will be the speed of your team.
 Your productivity as a manager is measured as the productivity of your team.
 Being seated making stuff is not productive.
 The key principle is putting your team’s productivity first.
 Remember, you are a communication hub and a multiplier.
 Think about the things you can delegate vs. the things that only you can do.
-If you truly work for your people instead of hiding at your desk, just tell yourself: what I accomplished today is not yet visible, but it will be.
+If you truly work for your people instead of being busy pretending you're occupied, just tell yourself: what I accomplished today is not yet visible, but it will be.

 A great manager is a great facilitator.
+His responsability is to make his team better.
+A servant leadership.

 ### On teams